cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 fire.
 Despite their medical focus, Medics are skilled in defensive combat and proficient in piloting for medical evacuations, crucial for team extraction from high-risk zones.
-Additionally, their expertise in psychological first aid maintains the team\'s mental resilience.
+Additionally, their expertise in psychological first aid maintains the team's mental resilience.

 #### IT Specialist